rickosborne/cascades/md/18-2-8-daybreak.md

 "But the line is moving quick.
 I think you'll be okay to take a moment in the washroom."

-He looked like he wanted to say something, but thought better of it and squeezed his way out to then turn and step back into line.
+He looked like he wanted to say something, but thought better of it and squeezed his way out of the galley to then turn and step back into line.

 In loop zero it had taken me a few minutes to finish delivering coffees and collecting trash before I had been able to walk up front.
 I continued to organize the now-dwindling line, keeping my eyes on everything around me.